adrianbanks/adrianbanks.github.io/_posts/2023/10/2023-10-02-agile-cambridge-2023.md

 [![Lean inceptions: how to set your teams up for success by Marcel Britsch][13]][13]

-### Unleashing the transformational power of play. with Lego. seriously
+### Unleashing the transformational power of play.
+With Lego.
+Seriously
 by Robb Lockwood
 <i class="fa fa-globe fa-lg"></i> [Website](https://www.atticushunter.co.uk)
 <i class="fa fa-brands fa-twitter fa-lg"></i> [Twitter](https://twitter.com/robblockwood)

 For my last session of the conference I chose to attend Robb's session.
-I mainly chose this because it involved Lego, something which I have a strong interest in since I was a child.
+I mainly chose this because it involved Lego, something which I have had a strong interest in since I was a child.
 Robb showed how using a small set of just 50 Lego pieces, insights can be discovered to aid with the coaching process.
-It was also fun to build some simple models as the workshop progressed, including once challenge of "build a tower with you in it".
+It was also fun to build some simple models as the workshop progressed, including one challenge of "build a tower with you in it".
 We also got to keep the Lego at the end of the session :)

 [![A dog I built during the workshop][14]][14]